ASU/asu-unity-stack/packages/asu-web-standards-bootstrap4/README.md

   <img src="./asu_university_horiz_rgb_maroongold_150_4.png" alt="Arizona State University" width="400" />
 </p>

-<h1 align="center">ASU Web Standards UI Kit and Style Guide using Bootstrap 4, StorybookJS, and Hugo.</h1>
+<h1 align="center">ASU Web Standards UI Kit and Style Guide using Bootstrap 4, Jest, and StorybookJS.</h1>

 <p align="center">
   A Bootstrap 4-based web ui kit for website developers building new websites from scratch or for inlcusion as a standardized theming foundation for ASU application frameworks, such as Drupal, WordPress, or other application frameworks.
-A comprehensive development and testing framework has been implemented using best-in-class tools like StorybookJS, Hugo, and Jest.
+A comprehensive development and testing framework has been implemented using best-in-class tools like StorybookJS and Jest.
 </p>

 <br />